11 extreme beauty MoneySavers – will you try them?

 Cut the cost of bottles of hair dye by 50%

-If you've started to dye your hair at home because you can't get to the hairdresser, chances are you'll have saved a bit of money.
+If you've started to dye your hair at home, chances are you'll have saved a bit of money.
 If you're happy with the way your hair looks, you could save even more money, without the need to switch the brand you know and love.

 You have to open hair dye bottles and mix a little bit together to do a patch test on your skin – I usually use an old drinking glass to mix the dye.
 You then re-seal the bottles – separately, not mixed together – and wait until the next day to ensure you've not become allergic to the hair dye you're using.